 How to place the fingers

 There are two fundamental things for learning chords: 1) which strings to press down on which frets positions; 2) which fingers that are involved and the placement of them.
-The first subject is presented in diagrams all over the site, here we will focus on the second matter.
+The first subject is presented in diagrams all over the site, here we focus on the second matter.

 Fingerings (finger position)